-- Duty to act honestly and in good faith in the interest of the company
+- Act honestly and in good faith in the interest of the company

-- Duty to avoid clash of interests (his personal interests with those of the company)
+- Avoid clash of interests (his personal interests with those of the company)

-- Duty not to misuse his powers and information as a director of the company
+- Not to misuse his powers and information as a director of the company

 Knowing All about the Duties and Following Them is Essential

-Wherever a director finds that he has personal interests that are in conflict with the interests of the company, it is the duty of the director to reveal the facts in front of the board of directors to seek approval of the company before proceeding.
+Wherever a director finds that he has personal interests that are in conflict with the interests of the company.
+It is the duty of the director to reveal the facts in front of the board of directors.
+Additionally, to seek approval of the company before proceeding.

-Unfortunately, many new directors do not understand that the above is a statutory duty of a director.
+Unfortunately, many new directors do not understand that the above is the statutory duty of a director.

 The failure to disclose the nature and extent of interest while transacting with an entity as the director of a company can result in a fine not exceeding S$5000 of imprisonment for a term not exceeding 12 months.